Website counter

 THE BASIC PRINCIPLE

 Where possible the lowest cost natural solutions are employed.
 There are some expenses in assisting nature to affect the desired result but in all cases these are less than an outright full on assault in remediation terms.
 The processes will be simple e.g. fence out or limit water flow, but the range of issues nature will bring into play will be extremely complex.
 The aim will be to have a highly resilient, robust, organic, replicable system capable of withstanding the extremes of climate variability that are forecast, and that we have been subject to recently.
-Alternative sustainable energy is also a theme central to this plan.
+Alternative sustainable energy is also a central theme.

 Green Energy